jjvaz25/ga-curriculum/curriculum/lesson-plans/07-intro-to-dom-and-jquery/README.md

 When reading these methods, try to get a sense of what they're trying to accomplish.
 We aren't going to ask you to memorize documentation.
 Don't worry about the details, since we're going to observe some examples.

 Each of these methods returns an element from the DOM.
 What can we do with an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)?
-Let's write a few suggestions down on the board.

 ---
 <a name = "codealong1"></a>